e-j-w/TIPsortScripts/README.md

-# TIP Online Sort Scripts
+# TIPsort Script Collection

+Maintainer: Jonathan Williams

 ## About

-These scripts are for use during TIP experiments at TRIUMF.
-They assume that the TIPsort codes are installed on the analysis computer and available under the $PATH environment variable.
+These are wrapper scripts for the TIPsort codes, intended to automate analysis of TIP data from TRIUMF.
+They assume that the TIPsort codes (available at https://github.com/SFUNUSC/TIPsort) are installed on the analysis computer and available under the $PATH environment variable.